 Protein plays a crucial role in healing and recovery.
 Including a sufficient amount of plant-based proteins in your diet, such as lentils, beans, quinoa, and tofu, can aid in the repair of body tissue and support the immune system.
 Try to incorporate a protein source in every meal to ensure your body has the building blocks it needs to recover.

-Eating small, frequent meals can be easier on your body when you're experiencing fever and might have a reduced appetite.
+Eating small, frequent meals can be easier on your body when you're experiencing a fever and might have a reduced appetite.
 This approach can help ensure a steady intake of nutrients throughout the day, which is essential for energy and hydration.

 Remember, managing fever during cancer treatment is not only about medication but also about supporting your body through proper nutrition and hydration.
 Consulting with a healthcare professional or a dietitian can provide personalized advice tailored to your needs.
 Taking these steps can help manage fevers effectively and support your body's health during cancer treatment.